somusset/SJH_IFE_time-distance/README.md

 # Quick start

+Check out this application at https://solarjethunter-velocity.streamlit.app/

-So far the application will run locally only.
+The application will run locally.
 In a conda environment in which the Zooniverse panoptes client is installed, and streamlit is installed, the app can be run with:
 ```bash
 streamlit run app4_time-distance.py
 ```